 What’s an invoice, and why should you create it online using an invoice generator?

 An invoice is a document listing goods or services provided on the condition of payment and an agreed-upon date.
-It is a document stating the transaction between entities or parties.
+It is a document stating the transaction between entities or parties based on time tracking entries or products delivered.

-While an invoice can be jotted down on a napkin, this article argues that in this day and age, invoicing should be done electronically with the help of software and online tools.
+While an invoice can be jotted down on a napkin, this article argues that invoicing should be done electronically using software and online tools.

 Invoice Generator vs. Invoice Template vs. Invoicing Software